Default systems files are delivered in the GSM format. In order to improve the quality, you must source all those files and replace them.

 This should be done with a standard hardphone (such as Polycom) rather than a softphone on a PC.

-If you want to upload a new prompt/greeting, you should use the 'Sound Converter Wizard' which will convert a high quality WAV to a set of native formats in the PBX.
+If you want to upload a new prompt/greeting, you should use the converter which will convert a high quality WAV to a set of native formats in the PBX.

-There is only one case in which the prompt is only 'gsm' and that is when you create it with the phone (but that will be of poor quality anyway).
+There is only one case in which the prompt is only 'gsm' and that is when you create it with the phone (but that will be of poor quality most likely).